-- 81. Our draft decision is to increase the opex allowance that applies to Transpower's IRIS incentive for the 2020-21 disclosure year by \$[5.0] million.
-This would increase this total 'forecast opex' amount under clause 33.2.1 of the Transpower IPP determination for the 2020-21 disclosure year from \$281.2 million to \$[286.2] million. - 82.
+- 81. Our decision is to increase the opex allowance that applies to Transpower's IRIS incentive for the 2020-21 disclosure year by \$5.0 million.
+This increases the total 'forecast opex' amount under clause 33.2.1 of the Transpower IPP determination for the 2020-21 disclosure year from \$281.2 million to \$286.2 million. - 82.
 The opex allowances that were set for each disclosure year of RCP3 in the Transpower IPP determination in November 2019 for the IRIS are for fungible annual pools of expenditure.
-We propose that the first stage increase allowed for the TPM development opex would be additional to the 2020-21 amount. - 83.
+The first stage increase allowed for the TPM development opex is additional to the 2020-21 amount. - 83.
 As for the price path amendment under Stage One proposed change #1, in view of the low materiality of the amount involved we do not consider the additional complexity of dealing with any expenditure variance separately from the general pool of opex is warranted.
-So we are proposing to increase the overall pool of approved expenditure for the IRIS instead. - 84.
-If we do not make an increase to pooled forecast opex for 2020-21, the current IRIS incentive mechanism would treat the extra expenditure on the TPM as an overspend of opex and Transpower would treat that amount as a negative incentive entry in its EV account. - 85.
+So we decided to increase the overall pool of approved expenditure for the IRIS instead. - 84.
+If we did not make an increase to pooled forecast opex for 2020-21, the current IRIS incentive mechanism would treat the extra expenditure on the TPM as an overspend of opex and Transpower would treat that amount as a negative incentive entry in its EV account. - 85.
 The proposed 'forecast opex' for 2020-21 for TPM development for the purposes of the IRIS has been calculated on a comparable basis to the amount of \$281.2 million 'forecast opex' provided for in clause 33.2.1 of the IPP determination.